isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 successfully established.

-During server startup, the inability to connect to any of the configured backends is always considered fatal.
+During server startup, the inability to connect to any of the configured backends is considered fatal only if ``retry-on-startup`` is set to ``false``.
 A fatal error is logged and the server exits, based on the idea that the configuration should be valid at startup.
 Exiting to the operating system allows nanny scripts to detect the problem.
+If ``retry-on-startup`` is set to ``true``, the server will start reconnection attempts even at server startup or on reconfigure events, and will honor the action specified in ``on-fail`` parameter.

 During dynamic reconfiguration, all backends are disconnected and then reconnected using the new configuration.
 If connectivity to any of the